 This modern homage to Iceland’s Viking heritage is a lovely scenic spot in Reykjavík, and you can visit it on my free self-guided walking tour of Reykjavik.

 If you’re travelling to Iceland on a budget you may want to avoid paid trips and activities altogether.
-However, if you’ve saved money on transport and accommodation, you may be able to spend a bit on some activities – but you need to choose wisely!
+However, if you’ve saved money on transport and accommodation, you may be happy to spend a bit on some activities – but you need to choose wisely!
 I say this because in my experience, some are worth the price tag and some are not.

 Was it money well spent?
 Honestly, no. The water wasn’t hot enough to offset the chill in the air, the facilities were basic and the place was full of people taking selfies.
 In hindsight, I would have preferred to spend that money on another night In Iceland exploring the dramatic landscape.